 Baker & Taylor's Title Source 360 is an online selection tool that allows you to browse and search for fiction and non-fiction titles in various formats and audiovisual materials (including Blu-ray and DVD), read reviews, find out about new and upcoming titles, use selection lists, and more.
 It is similar to online shopping in that you select the items you want and place them into a cart, which you then send electronically to Peace Library System.
 It is a fast and efficient way to order your library materials.
 More assistance with Title Source 360 will be coming shortly.

-Peace Library System offers a number of catalogues/programs to assist library managers in the selection and ordering of bestseller or quality materials.
-This are distributed either in electronic format, paper format, or both.
+Peace Library System offers a number of catalogues/programs to assist school librarians in the selection and ordering of bestseller or quality materials.
+These are distributed in electronic format.

 United Library Services (ULS) provides three main selection tools, which PLS sends out to libraries: